felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Now more than ever, the information is out there.
 It has been available for generations and generations.
-Some of the most valuable lessons humanity has learned were written over 2,000 years ago by Greek philosophers.
+Some of the most valuable lessons humanity has learned were put to paper over 2,000 years ago by Greek philosophers.
 However, if we don't feel confident in our ability to navigate it all, it is as if that information didn't exist.
 All that wisdom stays imprisoned in its ink.
 The gift of humanity is wasted on us.

-If there's only one thing I'd want you to remember from all of this, it's that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.
+If there's only one thing I'd want you to remember from all of this, it's that **anyone can experience learning anxiety and overcoming it requires a system of your own creation that will make learning a joyful experience to you**.